dexforint/arena-export/README.md

 ## Installation

-Go to the browser extensions page, turn on developer mode and download the folder with the extension.
+Go to the browser extensions page, turn on developer mode and load the folder with the extension.

 ## Usage